 Data collection

-IoT devices have sensors that can track things like temperature, humidity, movements, sound, light, and more.
+IoT devices have sensors that track temperature, humidity, movements, sound, and light.
 After the devices receive information, it is turned into digital messages that can be sent over the internet.

 Data transmission

 Their wireless connection equipment lets IoT devices send and receive data with other devices or the cloud.
-Depending on the program and the interface used, the data can be sent on a regular basis or only when certain events happen.
+Depending on the program and the interface used, the data can be sent regularly or only when certain events happen.

 Data processing

-IoT devices can handle their data either locally or in the cloud, based on what resources are available and what they need to do.
+IoT devices can handle their data locally or in the cloud based on what resources are available and what they need to do.
 Processing data can include many steps, such as sorting, screening, analyzing, visualizing, and more.
-Artificial intelligence can also be used to get ideas and trends from the data.
+Artificial intelligence can also get ideas and trends from the data.

 Data action

 When IoT devices get data or orders from other devices or the cloud, they can use their motors to do something.
-Depending on the app and the user’s choice, the tasks can be done automatically or by hand.
-Some of the things that can be done are setting a device on or off, changing a feature, sending a message, and more.
+The tasks can be done automatically or by hand depending on the app and the user’s choice.
+Some things that can be done are setting a device on or off, changing a feature, sending a message, and more.

 Examples of IoT Devices